-Avoid bulky, thick jackets and instead pack multiple thinner layers you can add or take off during the day.

-2. If you're buying any new kit the staff in outdoor shops have plenty of experience and will be happy to give you help and advice.
-Just give them an idea of your budget and they'll be able to recommend good quality products suitable for your trek and your wallet!
-We also have an exclusive discount code from Regatta, which we'll send you once you sign up to stock up on anything you need.

-3. Don't overpack.
+- Avoid bulky, thick jackets and instead pack multiple thinner layers you can add or take off during the day. - 2.
+If you're buying any new kit the staff in outdoor shops have plenty of experience and will be happy to give you help and advice.
+Just give them an idea of your budget and they'll be able to recommend good quality products suitable for your trek and your wallet! - 3.
+Don't overpack.
 A heavy rucksack will make the day feel much harder than it needs to!
 Try and choose lightweight items and only bring what you need.
-Remember to bring wet weather gear and sun protection whatever the forecast, as the weather can change suddenly and without warning.

-4. If you're driving, bring a change of shoes like some comfy trainers for the drive home to give your tired feet a rest!
+Remember to bring wet weather gear and sun protection whatever the forecast, as the weather can change suddenly and without warning. - 4.
+If you're driving, bring a change of shoes like some comfy trainers for the drive home to give your tired feet a rest!